On monochromatic arm exponents for 2D critical percolation: The set of winding angles

 and we could expect

 by a large-deviation principle.
-However, proving this LDP seems to be difficult, and we propose here an alternative proof that relies on the same ideas, but bypasses some of the difficulties.
+However, proving this LDP seems to be difficult, and we propose here an alternative proof that relies on the same ideas, but bypasses some of the difficulties. \begin{pf*}{Proof of Theorem~\ref{thm:strict}} We shall in fact prove (\ref{eq:star}).
+As noted earlier, assuming Theorem~\ref{thm:existence} (which will be proved in Section \ref{sec4}), Theorem~\ref{thm:strict} follows immediately.